-Find the perfect RV rental in Kings Mountain, NC.
-Simple, easy, and fully insured.
+Discover the best RV rental in Kings Mountain, NC!

 Tell us where you want to pick up or have your RV delivered

 Sort by vehicle type, date, price, and amenities

 Learn more about your favorite RV and the best local destinations

 Send a request directly to the host and start preparing for your adventure

 Search for an RV in Kings Mountain and you’ll be heading to a tiny but historically significant town in the greater Charlotte metropolitan area.
 Gaffney, SC is also a fun, quick trip.
 State and interstate highways connect Kings Mountain to the rest of the state of North Carolina.